puzzle/ansible-training/content/en/docs/05/01/_index.en.md

 * The role should be able to handle errors.
 Let it write the message _"Download failed!"_ to standard output if the download task failed.
 The playbook must keep on running and shall not exit after this message.
-* In all cases, output a message at the end of the play informing that the download attempt has finished.
+* Regardless of download success, output a message at the end of the play informing that the download attempt has finished.
 * Use a `block:` to do these tasks.
+* Add another `ansible.builtin.debug` task after the block to confirm the run continues even after a download fail.
 * Run the playbook `download.yml`.

 {{% details title="Solution Task 2" %}}